1. "It's getting chilly, it could be 5C tomorrow"

 5. "You're working out again?"

 Most Swedes make exercise a regular part of their weekly routine and while obesity levels are rising, they remain among the lowest in Europe.
 Keeping fit is viewed as good for the body and the soul and is something, well, completely normal.
-This is not always the case in other countries such as the UK, where anyone spotted simply carrying a sports bag around can be quickly labelled a 'fitness freak' or a 'gym addict'.
+This is not always the case in other countries, where anyone spotted simply carrying a sports bag around can be quickly labelled a 'fitness freak' or a 'gym addict'.
 Leaving the pub early to go to a spinning class might be greeted with a smile and a 'lycka till' (good luck) in Sweden, but prepare to be greeted with shock or bemusement elsewhere.
 Especially if it's your round.

 Photo: Anders Wiklund/TT

 6. "I'm running late, the bus didn't turn up"

 In efficient Sweden, buses somehow manage to run more or less on time, even in -20C temperatures (at least outside the busy capital region and after the initial shock settles after the first snowfall).
 This isn't the case in most places on the planet.
 If someone outside Sweden tells you they're late because of a public transport malfunction, they are either actually telling the truth or using a very plausible lie that you'll be unable to check up on.
 But if you're used to Swedish services running to the second and friends being just as punctual whether they've walked, biked or cycled to meet you (we did tell you Swedes love to keep fit), be prepared to get frustrated by this kind of tardiness.

 Photo: Fredrik Sandberg/TT